thedelk/grooper-ace-architect/docs/vol-1/condition.md

 Our Border Crop works pretty well, but there are some images that still have a bit leftover.
 We don't necessarily want to increase the size of our crop because we risk cutting off any text that might be close to the edge of the page (for example, **Page 7** in our batch).
 We'll take care of that another way.

-!!! abstract "Step 8"
+!!! abstract "Global Resources / IP Profiles / **Invoices IP Profile**"
     **Save** the profile.

 ![](../assets/img/vol-1/2-1/042.png)

-!!! abstract "Step 9"
+!!! abstract "Global Resources / IP Profiles / **Invoices IP Profile**"
     Select **Page 1** in our batch.
-Click on **Add**, and then select **Border Cleanup > Border Fill.**
+Press **Add** and select **Border Cleanup > Border Fill**.

 ![](../assets/img/vol-1/2-1/044.png)

 ??? note
     When you click on a page in the batch viewer, it automatically runs all commands against that page.
-The only time you need to use the **Execute** button is when you're adding commands and you want to run them against your current page without navigating away from it.
+The only time you need to use **Execute** is when you're adding commands and you want to run them against your current page without navigating away from it.

 If you click on **Execute**, nothing happens.
 That tells us that the default properties for this command probably need to be tweaked for us to see results.

-!!! abstract "Step 10"
+!!! abstract "Global Resources / IP Profiles / **Invoices IP Profile**"
     1. Select the **Border Fill** command.
     2. Change the **Border Region Size** property to ==25pt==.